craigerskine/pxl.media/content/games/the-legend-of-heroes-trails-of-cold-steel-ii-relentless-edition.md

 ---
 id: 08214b3a-80d0-40e2-a66c-279b5397be0a
 blueprint: games
-title: 'The Legend of Heroes: Trails of Cold Steel II - Relentless Edition'
+title: The Legend of Heroes: Trails of Cold Steel II - Relentless Edition
 platform: playstation-4
 genre:
   - rpg